werner/bones/README.md

 # bones

-A SQL Query Builder for Crystal, inspired in [Esqueleto](https://hackage.haskell.org/package/esqueleto)
+A SQL Query Builder for Crystal.

 ## Installation